AdaCore/training_material/courses/rust_essentials/160_lifetimes/02-lifetime_annotations.rst

 - References point to data owned elsewhere

-- If data disappears while a reference still exists...
+- If data is dropped while a reference still exists...

   - ...the program would have a **dangling reference**